JannesKlaas/pelican-arena/README.md

 # Clone and setup the project
 uv sync

-mkdir -p outputs
+# Configure the models you want to compare
+$EDITOR models_config.yaml

-# Set your API key (for OpenAI in this example)
+# Set your API key(s)
 export OPENAI_API_KEY="your-key-here"

-# Generate your first image
+# Generate your first comparison run
-uv run python genimg.py openai/gpt-4 outputs/pelican.png "a colorful pelican by the beach"
+uv run comp.py "a colorful pelican by the beach"
 ```

 ## Environment Variables